Overview of Cecilia Huerta Gallegos

 Cecilia’s siblings, all of whom live in Houston, became very concerned when they had not heard from Cecilia for several days after that last ominous phone call with her brother, Justin Disla.
 It was very unlike Cecilia to cease communication with her family, especially her children.
 Decisively, after three days of eerie silence from Cecilia, Justin Disla called the San Antonio Police Department, asking them to complete a welfare check on Cecilia; when the officers informed Justin that Cecilia couldn’t be found to complete the welfare check, he filed a missing person’s report.
 Upon filing this report, San Antonio police informed Cecilia’s siblings of the 911 call made by Reyes Huerta Gallegos on July 8.
 Her siblings became even more concerned and suspicious after hearing the content of the report; they knew Cecilia would never voluntarily leave her children.
 She didn’t take a vehicle, clothes, or money, and there has been no activity on her cellphone or credit cards.
 Police would soon find that Cecilia could not have fulfilled the actions described by Reyes in his initial report.

+After visiting the home and speaking with witnesses on July 15, 2019, the San Antonio Police Department acquired a search warrant for the Gallegos home.
+The search warrant allowed police to review the home’s video surveillance system which had interior and exterior views of the house.
+The contents of the security footage were disturbing, and they provided a completely different account than the one given by Reyes Gallegos on July 8.
 During the time of the alleged assault, Cecilia cannot be seen.
 More importantly, officers say that Cecilia is never seen leaving the residence, or even the master bedroom after entering at 7:53 pm on July 7.
 In an affidavit, San Antonio Police Detective Alicia O’Brien wrote, “The suspect’s formal statement contradicts what is seen on the surveillance footage.”
 None of the cameras capture any struggle taking place between the two, and Cecilia never walked out of the house.
 Cecilia’s friend Monique Medina said Cecilia told her that if she ever went missing, “Make sure you look for me,” and her sister, Margie Lopez, recalled her saying, “If anything goes down, call the police.”
 Child Protective Services took the couple’s children from Reyes Huerta Gallegos and put them in Margie Lopez’s care the week after Cecilia was reported missing.
 Cecilia’s sister, Margie Lopez, said CPS told her they did not want to leave the children in his care or that of his mother’s due to the suspicious circumstances of the case.